opencog/matrix/opencog/Design-object-atomese.md

 `ListLink` and this would work just fine, today.
 But it's convenient to have a special link type devoted to this task.

-Invocation of the object-instance+method paure is "just like always", with the [ExecutionOutputLink](https://wiki.opencog.org/w/ExecutionOutputLink):
+Invocation of the object-instance+method pair is "just like always", with the [ExecutionOutputLink](https://wiki.opencog.org/w/ExecutionOutputLink):
 ```
 (cog-execute!